321BadgerCode/compile/README.md

 This will create an executable file named `script_to_compile.exe`.

-You can also specify the output file name using the `-o` or `--out` option:
+You can also specify the output file name using the `-o` option:

 ```
 compile script.sh -o out.exe